spacetimeengineer/mupy/README.md

 ### Simulate assembly

 Once this script is run, it will generate a workspace directory with generated scad source code files.
-This code is used to render .stl files and then import them into an assembly hierarchy which can be simulated from any point in the assembly.
-Just click on correct assembly .scad file.
+These files build a hierarchical stucture for defining the overall assembly.
+Thisbreaks things into steps with no specific order.
+These files are marked with an 'A' or a 'P' at the beginning of thier hash in the file name to signify an assembly or a part respectivly.
+This code is used to render stl files and then import them into an assembly hierarchy which can be simulated from any point in the assembly.
+Just click on intended assembly .scad file.

 ### Print Parts

+To print parts just import the stl file generated into CURA and proceed with 3Dprint configuration.
+In general all 3D printed parts require configuration.

 ### Assemble parts